codefellows-seattle-javascript-401d19/28-todo-app/lab-dalton/README.md

 This application is a simple TODO manager.
 You can add a task with a title and description then delete it when it's done.

+UPDATE- You can now edit an already created list item and a nice modal box will pop up to edit it.

 ### Code Style